 Destructive malware, ransomware, malicious insider activity, and even honest mistakes all set the stage for why organizations need to quickly detect and respond to an event that impacts data integrity.
 Businesses must be confident that these events are detected quickly and responded to appropriately.

-Attacks against an organization’s data can compromise emails, employee records, financial records, and customer information—impacting business operations, revenue, and reputation.
+Attacks against an organization’s data can impact business operations, revenue, and reputation.
 Examples of data integrity attacks include unauthorized insertion, deletion, or modification of data to corporate information such as emails, employee records, financial records, and customer data.

 NIST Cybersecurity Framework

-NIST published version 1.1 of the Cybersecurity Framework in April 2018 to provide guidance on protecting and developing resiliency for critical infrastructure and other sectors.
-The framework core contains five functions, listed below.
+NIST published version 1.1 of the Cybersecurity Framework in April 2018 to provide guidance for protecting and developing resiliency for critical infrastructure and other sectors.
+The framework core contains five functions, outlined in a handy, easy-to-remember graphic:

 - Identify – Develop an organizational understanding to manage cybersecurity risk to systems, people, assets, data, and capabilities.

-- Protect – Develop and implement appropriate safeguards to ensure delivery of critical services.
+- Protect – Develop and implement appropriate safeguards to ensure the delivery of critical services.

 - Detect – Develop and implement appropriate activities to identify the occurrence of a cybersecurity event.